Strabismus and amblyopia in children (squint and lazy eye)

 - How does vision develop?

-- What are some of the different types of strabismus?
+- What are the risk factors for strabismus?

 - How is strabismus and amblyopia detected?